 In short, staying on top of event technology has the potential to change the event experience for everyone involved.

-Given the importance of event technology and changes within the industry—such as the expected increase in hybrid events—knowing what tech is here to stay and what’s trending is vital for hosts, organizers, venues, and anyone involved in the events industry.
+Given the importance of event technology, knowing what tech is here to stay and what’s trending is vital for hosts, organizers, venues, and anyone involved in the industry.

 2. Artificial Intelligence

-Like VR, artificial intelligence is increasingly becoming the norm behind the attendee experience.
-Your attendees are already using this technology at home and work with voice searches.
-One of the ways you can use AI at your next meeting or corporate event is to employ voice tech to perform specific actions.
+AI is headline news in nearly any media source you see (we’ve even blogged about AI).
+This trending tech is having a huge impact on all industries.
+Because attendees are already using AI at home and work, one easy way you can use AI at your next meeting or corporate event is to employ voice tech to perform specific actions.
 Use voice assistants to execute commands and answer questions, from “sign me up” to “where is my next session?”
 You can also link the ability to read badges by using a voice assistant.
 This technology makes attendees feel like VIPs.

-New technology using smart floor mats is being used to gather attendee data without affecting the attendee’s event experience in any way.
-It’s making data collection and analysis easier than ever.
+Clever flooring gathers attendee data without affecting the attendee’s event experience in any way.
 By employing smart mats on the floor of your venue, you can track attendees' footsteps, obtain accurate traffic numbers, and show sponsors real-time data.
 This information can help create a better attendee experience at your next event, and it can also help sell sponsorships in the future.

-One of the biggest challenges to virtual events, and now hybrid events, is how to provide the same networking experience that in-person conferences have offered in the past.
 Many attendees participate in events specifically for the networking component, which is invaluable to building their brand (both personal and business), exploring new ideas and trends, and even recruiting for business.
-For that reason, look for technology and applications (such as Shapr, Wonder.me, and Mixalot) to be added to events that help connect participants with people they’d find valuable, regardless of whether they’re attending virtually or in person.
+For that reason, networking applications (such as Shapr and Mixalot) are added to events to help connect participants with people they find valuable, regardless of whether they’re attending virtually or in person.

 Event participants are already used to receiving badges and IDs that enable them to walk freely through conference spaces and participate in event sessions.
-Additionally, wearables also enable touch-free experiences in a post-COVID world.
-But, what if that badge did so much more?
+Wearables also enable touch-free experiences in a post-COVID world.
+But, what if that badge did much more?
 What if it weren’t just badges?

 New wearable technology—from badges to wristbands and eyeglasses—have the potential to allow attendees to enjoy other technologies, such as augmented reality, while also seamlessly connecting with others, obtaining digital marketing/session information, receiving event notifications and rewards/perks, making cash-free purchases, and more.

-This is just a quick overview of what’s out there and what’s available.
-If you wish to leverage these technologies for your next corporate event, get in touch with the Bishop-McCann team today.
+If you wish to leverage these technologies for your next corporate event, get in touch with the Bishop-McCann team today!
 As experts in the field with years of experience, we can give you the guidance and advice you need to get the most out of your tech while providing the best experience for your guests.